 Frequency of Updates:Quarterly

 Health care reform legislation has significantly altered the landscape for obtaining and providing health care benefits.
-PPC’s Guide to Health Care Reform provides practical, easy-to-understand guidance on the key provisions of the Patient Protection and Affordable Care Act and the Health Care and Education Reconciliation Act of 2010.
-You can use this Guide to familiarize yourself with the legislation’s provisions and the thousands of pages of regulations and guidance that have been issued.
+PPC's Guide to Health Care Reform provides practical, easy-to-understand guidance on the key provisions of the Affordable Care Act, which affects nearly all individuals and many employers.
+You can use this Guide to familiarize yourself with the legislation's provisions and the thousands of pages of regulations and guidance that have been issued.
 This will enable you to help your clients capitalize on opportunities and avoid or minimize penalties and other costs brought on by health care reform.

 Topics discussed include:

-- The mandate requiring employers to provide affordable health insurance coverage to full-time employees and their dependents or pay a penalty
+- The mandate requiring employers to offer affordable health insurance coverage that provides minimum value to full-time employees and their dependents or pay a penalty.

-- The mandate requiring individuals to have minimal essential health insurance coverage or pay a penalty, and the premium assistance and cost-sharing subsidies that will be available to help individuals pay for coverage
+- The mandate requiring individuals to have minimum essential health insurance coverage or pay a penalty, and the premium assistance and cost-sharing subsidies that are available to help individuals pay for coverage.

 - Numerous new notice and reporting requirements placed on employers, plans, plan sponsors, and insurers.